quarksb/geo-2d/readme.md

 npm install geo-2d
 # or use yarn
 yarn add geo-2d
-# or use pnpm
+# or use bun
-pnpm add geo-2d
+bun add geo-2d
 ```

 ## Usage